Skip to content

 Be aware of cash withdrawal fees

-You’ll be hit with fees and interest from the moment you use an ATM, even if you pay off the balance in full.
+You’ll be hit with fees and interest from the moment you use an ATM, even if you pay off the balance in full when you receive your statement.

 Not all retailers accept airline credit cards